-The LPC2378 incorporates 512 kB flash memory system.
+The LPC2364/66/68 incorporate a 128 kB, 256 kB, and 512 kB flash memory system respectively.
 This memory may be used for both code and data storage.
 Programming of the flash memory may be accomplished in several ways.
 It may be programmed In System via the serial port (UART0).
 The application program may also erase and/or program the flash while the application is running, allowing a great degree of flexibility for data storage field and firmware upgrades.